Raxuis/renovation-man/README.md

 ## :dart: About

-This repository was made for a hackathon in CODA - Orléans.
+This repository was made for a hackathon at CODA - Orléans.

 ## :sparkles: Features